Zak-Hussain/LLM4BeSci_Ljubljana2025/notes.md

 ## General
-- Change to llama 3.2?:
+- Change to llama 3.2 for day_5
-  - day_3a
-  - day_4a
-  - day_4b with a bit of editing
-  -

 ## Day 1
 Add slide on benefits of open-source